Q-Minh/nihu/dox/tech_geometry.md

 ---------------

 The lowest level of geometrical representations is the definition of coordinate spaces like the three-dimensional real space \f$ \mathbb{R}^{3} \f$.
-Coordinate spaces are defined in class ::space, implemented in the source file space.hpp.
+Coordinate spaces are defined in class NiHu::space, implemented in the source file space.hpp.
 The class has two obvious template parameters, \c scalar, representing the type of a coordinate and \c dimension representing the dimensionality of the coordinate space.
 ~~~~~
 template <class scalar, unsigned dimension>
 class space;
 ~~~~~

-Class ::space - like most of NiHu's template classes - implements a self-returning metafunction.
+Class NiHu::space - like most of NiHu's template classes - implements a self-returning metafunction.
-This means that the class contains a public \c typedef called \c type that returns class ::space itself.
+This means that the class contains a public \c typedef called \c type that returns class NiHu::space itself.
 This technique is useful for simplifying NiHu's TMP syntax, as will be demonstrated later.
-As an other typical NiHu concept, class ::space contains its template arguments in the form of a public \c typedef and an \c enum, making the arguments available from the class.
+As an other typical NiHu concept, class NiHu::space contains its template arguments in the form of a public \c typedef and an \c enum, making the arguments available from the class.

-Class ::space further defines the location vector type \c location_t of the coordinate space in the form of an Eigen vector type.
+Class NiHu::space further defines the location vector type \c location_t of the coordinate space in the form of an Eigen vector type.

 Library reference {#tech_geometry_space_lib}
 -----------------